-Based on the Target Frame Rate set in the Isadora Preferences, the is a fixed amount of time per frame in which Isadora must complete that rendering process.
+Based on the Target Frame Rate set in the Isadora Preferences, there is a fixed amount of time per frame in which Isadora must complete the rendering process.
 The LOAD indicator tells you how much of that time is being used to execute all active actors in all active scenes.

 When the LOAD indicator is between 0 and 100%, then Isadora should be able to render video at the requested Target Frame Rate.
 When the LOAD goes over 100%, then Isadora will start dropping frames because your hardware cannot keep up with the demands you are making on it.

-If you encounter this situation, you should try reducing one of the above factors if possible, e.g., playing less movies at the same time, etc.
+If you encounter this situation, you should try reducing one of the above factors if possible, e.g., playing fewer movies at the same time, etc.

 If you can't remove actors from the scene, then try reducing the resolution of the videos you are playing in the movie player or processing with effects.